JiHyunKu/hello-world/README.md

 Then I graduated from liberal arts college.
 Now I am at one of the ivy leagues, starting my educational career once again.

-I am here because of my loving family, and I wish to continue striving for the highest.
+I am here because of my loving family, and I wish to continue my journey forward.
 After all, this only the beginning.

-... also I love sleep.
+... and I love sleep.